Zhuinden/simple-stack/tutorials/README.md

 In this step, we'll add RxJava's BehaviorRelays and create ViewModel-internal subscriptions to provide field validation.

+## 10.)
+Replace custom code with the simple-stack-extensions

+Congratulations!

+You can now check https://github.com/Zhuinden/simple-stack/tree/master/samples/advanced-samples/extensions-example and remove some clutter.

+Most of the things written throughout Step 5 to Step 9 are provided by `simple-stack-extensions`.

 ## License

     Copyright 2020 Gabor Varadi